nhjiejan/flask-hello-world/README.md

 ## Development
-The Mafile in this repo provides all the necessary targets to build the image from source, package in a docker image and run the image locally.
+The Makfile in this repo provides all the necessary targets to build the image from source, package in a docker image and run the image locally.
 Update the `REPO` variable in the Makefile to reflect your own dockerhub account

-### build docker image
+### Build docker image
 ```make build```

 ### Run docker container
 ```make run```

-### Pblish image to docker repository
+### Publish image to docker repository
 ```make publish```